JeanR12/JeanR12/README.md

 👯 I’m looking to collaborate on Desarrollo Back-End

-👨‍💻 All of my projects are available at https://www.linkedin.com/in/jean-reveiz-58261923a/

 📝 I regularly write articles on Telegram

 💬 Ask me about Ethical hacking (Rdes,web,infraestructure,social engineer,etc), OSINT, API Rest, SGSI, DRP,